Utica, New York: Demographics

 Utica's population has remained ethnically diverse and has received many new influxes of immigrants since the 1990s.
-New immigrants and refugees have included Bosnians displaced by the Bosnian War, Burmese, Karens, Latinos, Russians, and Vietnamese.
+New immigrants and refugees have included Bosnians displaced by the Bosnian War, Burmese, Karens, Latin Americans, Russians and Vietnamese.
 More than 42 languages are spoken in the city.
 Utica's population halted a forty-year decline in 2010, influenced by this influx of refugees and immigrants.

-In the 2020 United States Census, Utica's population was 65,283.
+In the 2020 United States census, Utica's population was 65,283.
 According to the 2013 American Community Survey, the Italian American population has declined since its peak by more than 40%.
 Italian Americans however remain the most prominent ethnic group, constituting 20% of the city population.
 Utica is historically one of the most Italian cities in the country.
 Throughout the 20th century, the city had a higher concentration of Italian immigrants than other cities with notable levels of Italian immigration, such as New York City, Chicago, and Philadelphia.
 Italian immigrants from Basilicata were first to arrive, but most later immigrants came from the regions of Apulia, Lazio, Calabria, and Abruzzo, with an unusually large number from the village of Alberobello in Apulia.
 A smaller number came from Sicily than is typical for most Italian-American communities.

 The remainder of sizable ethnic groups include, as approximations: Slavs (18%) broken down as Poles (8.3%), Bosnians (7%) and Eastern Slavs at a combined (2.7%).
 Irish (11.3%), African Americans (10.5%), German (10.3%), ethnically English or American residents (8%), Puerto Ricans (6.8%).
 Burmese (3.5%), French and French-Canadians (2.7%), Arabs and Lebanese (2%), (non-Hispanic) Caribbean West Indies (1.8%), Dominicans (1.5%), Vietnamese (1.5%) and Cambodians (.7%).
 Iroquois or other (non-Hispanic) Amerindians (.3%).

 Median income per Utica household was $30,818.
 Per capita income was $17,653, and 29.6% of the population were below the poverty threshold.